 So, you just landed back at your HOR (which might not even be the place you consider home anymore) after a grueling trip that you never planned on.
-Perhaps you oscillated between concern for your own health, the health of your family in the US and the health of the new family you created in your host country.
+Perhaps you oscillated between concern for your health, the health of your family in the US, and the health of the new family you created in your host country.
 Now that the adrenaline rush of having to pack up and say quick goodbyes (if you had the chance) is gone, and the “new norm” is starting to subside, allow me to share some words that may provide comfort and solace during these uncertain times.

 3. Sloooooow down.
 However, for those who are not particularly social and love alone time, it is important to recognize that it is ok to self-quarantine (both physically and mentally) alone, too.
 It’s ok if you want to slow down and go inwards and not connect with others at this time.
 A LOT has happened and if you find yourself retreating inward and not talking to others, it is more than all right.
 You are having a very normal reaction to an abnormal event.
 Some people may want to socialize and have virtual happy hours with other RPCVs.
 Others may prefer to continue messaging their communities via Whatsapp.
 Others may distance themselves.
 We are all trying to cope with numerous changes that are happening at the same time so give yourself some grace and practice self-compassion.

 4. Experience all the feels.
 This is important because you will probably run the gamut of emotions.
-You may be angry that you had to leave your host country or maybe you were secretly relieved that you had an “excuse” to leave (It’s ok!
+You may be angry that you had to leave your host country or maybe you were secretly relieved that you had an “excuse” to go (It’s ok!
 You’re not the only one!)
 Sadness, fear, guilt and resentment are all normal to be experiencing right now.
-The secret is to feel the emotions instead of suppressing or avoiding or numbing them with drugs, alcohol or eating all the chocolate in your quarantine pantry.
+The secret is to feel the emotions instead of suppressing or avoiding or numbing them with drugs, alcohol, or eating all the chocolate in your quarantine pantry.
 By practicing mindfulness, the goal is to try not to judge your thoughts and feelings as good or bad, but just all a part of the human experience.
-Some folx may be able to identify with Kubler Ross stages of grief to describe this time as you may alternate between denial, anger, bargaining, depression and acceptance.
+Some folks may be able to identify with Kubler Ross stages of grief to describe this time as you may alternate between denial, anger, bargaining, depression, and acceptance.
 Remember, this is a tool to help identify potential feelings but is not a linear timeline for grief.

 10.Reach out for support.Unfortunately, there is still an underlying stigma for seeking mental health support.
-I used to remind PCVs during my trainings that we all need support and we can use tools to add to our mental health tool kit (or sharpen tools we already have).
-The common response I hear is, “I used to think I could just talk to my friends/family about these things.
+I used to remind PCVs during my workshops that we all need help, and we can use tools to add to our mental health tool kit (or sharpen tools we already have).
+The typical response I hear is, “I used to think I could just talk to my friends/family about these things.
 I never knew how helpful it would be to talk to a professional.”
 If you are looking for mental health support in your area, I would suggest contacting your local RPCV chapter and NPCA to see if they work with local mental health providers that have been vetted in your community.
 Reach out.
-There are resources available and NPCA is working on lobbying for increased mental health support.
+There are resources available, and NPCA is working on lobbying for increased mental health support.

-Thank you for your service and welcome to a group of nearly a quarter million of us that is here to support you and actually want to listen to your story (and won’t be grossed out or tired of diarrhea anecdotes).
+Thank you for your service and welcome to a group of nearly a quarter-million of us that is here to support you and actually want to listen to your story (and won’t be grossed out or tired of diarrhea anecdotes).

-Huong Diep, PsyD, ABPP (she/her/hers) is a licensed psychologist and international consultant based in Southern California.
+Huong Diep, PsyD, ABPP (she/her/hers), is a licensed psychologist and international consultant based in Southern California.
 She served as a Community Health Peace Corps Volunteer in the rural highlands of Peru from 2003-2005 on a hand-washing and hygiene campaign with CARE Peru.
 Yes, the irony is not lost on her.
-Lavate, las manos.
+Lavate las manos.